 The surveys were done in tandem with a search for rare raptors.
 Researcher Tonja Chi found the elusive northern goshawks raising four chicks in a part of the post-fire forest that had burned with low intensity.
 That number reflects a plentiful supply of food, since the average number of offspring for goshawks falls somewhere between 2 and 2.8 chicks.
 Tonja Chi and Rachel Fazio found California spotted owls and their chicks.
 “So this is where all the wildlife is . . .
 I always wondered!” declared Kevin Kilpatrick, one of the biologists.

 But most people who watch wildfires in the news do not give a thought to visiting those forests a few seasons after fire.
 With the number of burned acres crossing 10 million, 2015 saw a worried buzz across all manner of media, public discussion platforms, the Forest Service, and the U.S. Congress.
 Wildfires were declared as “larger,” “hotter,” and “more severe.”
 Debates raged over how to manage our forests for climate change and the likely fires of the future.
 The culmination of such debates included proposed measures such as the Resilient Forest Act of 2015 (which passed the House in July 2015), the National Forest Ecosystem Improvement Act of 2015, the Wildfire Disaster Funding Act of 2015, and a small but significant rider in the Omnibus Appropriations Act of 2016.
 Attempting to hop on the Omnibus, this rider contained several provisions from the Resilient Forest Act and called for massive logging efforts in the form of fuels reduction, thinning, and post-fire salvage logging projects across public lands to manage future fires.
 Interestingly, the common denominator of the measures was the unregulated harvesting (and marketing) of timber.
 Implemented projects would be largely exempt from analyses of environmental impacts and public inputs, which are normally integral to the process.
 As it turned out, this rider was finally excluded when the Omnibus Appropriations Act passed in December 2015.
-A new logging rider that weakens the Endangered Species Act is expected to be proposed in Congress in 2016.
+A logging rider that weakens the Endangered Species Act was proposed in Congress in 2016.

 Both the Resilient Forest Act and the National Forest Ecosystem Improvement Act met with vociferous objections from 262 well-established scientists who sent an open letter to U.S. senators in September 2015.
 They cited a multitude of studies by U.S. Forest Service biologists and other scientists demonstrating how forests in the west bounce back, beginning a few seasons after experiencing fires of low, medium, and high intensities.
 Post-fire forests support high levels of biodiversity and a suite of imperiled animals and plants, they added.